 - ORS, or Oral Rehydration Solutions sachets.
 I never go abroad anymore without them.
 You can buy yours before you go.

-- Although I’m not a fan of self medication, I always carry a pack of Pepto-Bismol or Imodium.
+- Although I’m not a fan of self-medication, I always carry a pack of Pepto-Bismol or Imodium.
 You never know when you might get desperate or someone else might need them.

 - Your choice of painkillers.
 I can’t take Ibuprofen but these liquid tabs work like a charm.
 I just take Aspirin to relief the worst pain and help me sleep.

 - If you go hiking, camping or backpacking in really rural areas, you might want to consider a Life Straw.
 These things are amazing.
 It is like a straw.
-But you can drink the unfiltered water through it and the straw filters it and you get clear drinking water.
+But you can drink the unfiltered water through it and the straw filters it and you get clean drinking water.

-- Blister Band Aids.
+- Blister Band-Aids.
 Ok, they have nothing to do with traveler’s diarrhea but I never leave the house without.
 I like the gel pads as they become a 2nd skin and stay on for several days.